ARMmaster17/HIVEbook/GLOSSARY.md

 The node on which the source script and the variable store resides.

+## Node

+Any computer that has HIVE installed.

 ## Slave node

 A node that only carries out script instructions, referring to the master node for variables and external scripts.

-## Node
+## Interpreted

-Any computer that has HIVE installed.
+Source code that is converted into machine code in real-time.
+HIVIL is an example of an interpreted language.